 Natural substance, known clearance

-Measure the non-radioactive isotope to assess liver health
+Measure the cholate processing to assess liver health

 Collect Samples